HammyPig/blog/source/posts/minecraft-server.md

 date: "2025-02-03"
 ---

-# A Great Minecraft Server
+# Making a Great Minecraft Server

 ```{note}
 This guide is up-to-date with Minecraft version 1.21.4.